Skip to main content

 Product Database

-Maintain a comprehensive database of: - HS codes for all products - Country of origin information - Detailed product descriptions - Export restrictions by destination
+Maintain a comprehensive database of: - HS codes for all products - Country of origin information - Detailed product descriptions (or a dedicated product metafield for customs descriptions) - Export restrictions by destination

 2